henningte/ir/README.md

 Please cite this R package as:

-> Henning Teickner, (2020). *ir: A Simple Package to Handle and Preprocess Infrared Spectra'*.
-Accessed 27 Jan 2020.
+> Henning Teickner (2020). *ir: A Simple Package to Handle and Preprocess Infrared Spectra'*.
+Accessed 23 Mrz 2020.
 Online at <https://github.com/henningte/ir>.

 ### Licenses